spine-tools/SpineOpt.jl/docs/src/implementation_details/how_to_write_a_constraint.md

 ### The test system

 I said above that I liked to combine a theoretical approach with a more of a practical approach.
-I guess what I meant is I don't want to do too much thinking - I want to see the results of what I'm doing as I do it.
+I guess what I meant is I don't want to do too much thinking - I want to constantly validate my code against a meaningful example.

-So for this I need to come up with a test system that triggers the creation of the constraint, is complex enough so I don't miss any relevant cases, but not that complex that I'm unable to diagnose it.
+So let's try and define a test system that triggers the creation of our constraint, is complex enough so we don't miss any relevant cases, but not that complex that we're unable to diagnose it.
-In our case, I believe something like the below could work:
+Maybe something like the below:

 ```julia
 using Dates